michmattera/HerBody/README.md

  ### Logout

- The [Logout template](templates/account/logout.html "Link to logout template") is a template page where the user will be asked to confirm if he wants to logout or not.
+ The [Logout template](templates/account/logout.html "Link to logout template") is a template page where the user will be asked to confirm if he wants to log out or not.
  He will have two choices:

  1. Confirm = Logging out the user, redirecting to the homepage.
- 1. Cancel = Just redirecting him to the previuos page.
+ 1. Cancel = Just redirecting him to the previous page.

  <details>
 <summary>Logout functionality</summary>